AdrianoP2027/Jetpack-Joyride-Recreation/README.md

 **Completed**

 The core gameplay systems, player movement, obstacle generation, collision detection, coin collection, power-ups, cosmetics, inventory, shop, scoring, high-score tracking, menus, tutorial, and game-state systems were implemented during development.

+© 2025 Adriano P. All rights reserved.

+This project and its source code are my original work.
+Please do not copy, redistribute, or reuse the code without my permission.